Lower Manhattan Security Initiative: History

 Upon its initial proposal in 2007, the estimated cost of the LMSI was around $US 90 million (excluding the cost of radiation detectors), with the Department of Homeland Security paying for 10 million of this, and the city government covering 15 million.

 In 2009 an extension to Midtown was announced, supported with $24 million from DHS.
 As of 2010, the Midtown Manhattan Security Initiative (MMSI) used 689 surveillance cameras between 30th and 60th Streets.
 As of 2010, the LMSI and MMSI combined used 1,159 cameras.

 The program was further extended in cooperation with Microsoft and is fully active as of 2012.
 It is known as the Domain Awareness System.

 As of August 2014, the LMSCC uses feeds from 6,500 cameras owned by NYPD and private stakeholders, and reads approximately 2 million license plates per day.
 Whereas most cities' cameras aren't networked and require an individual to retrieve the footage, NYPD's cameras are viewed in real time by officers located at the LMSCC.

 Criticism

 The plan has been compared to the ring of steel around the City of London, the financial district at the center of Greater London.
 The City of London had 649 city-government-operated cameras in 2011.

-In October 2007, the New York Civil Liberties Union served the NYPD with a FOIL request for all documents related to the planned surveillance system.
+In October 2007, the New York Civil Liberties Union served the NYPD with a FOIA request for all documents related to the planned surveillance system.
 After multiple requests, the NYPD responded with only 91 pages of documents, prompting the NYCLU to sue the NYPD in State Supreme Court in September 2008.

 Gothamist reporter Jake Dobkin expressed concern over the IT security of the LMSI in a critical editorial, noting that the Wi-Fi password for the facility was "P@ssword1".